bernardpeh/Create-Your-Own-Blockchain-From-Scratch/manuscript/Chapter_06.md

 * Bob's public key added next.
 * The op code OP_DUP duplicates the public key.
 * OP_HASH160 does a [ripmd160](https://en.wikipedia.org/wiki/RIPEMD) on the top public key.
-* Bob's Pubkeyhash is inserted
+* Duplicated PubKey is replaced by Bob's Pubkeyhash.
 * OP_EQUAL verifies that 2 top Pubkeyhash are identical.
-If yes, it replaces both entries by a true.
+If yes, it replaces **both entries** by a true.
 If not, it replaces both entries as a false.
 * OP_VERIFY checks the value at the top of the stack.
 If false, script is terminated.
 If true, it pops the true off the stack.
 * OP_CHECKSIG now checks the Pubkey, all data required to be signed and the signature comes from the same person.

 ![Sample BTC Transaction](btc_tx_example.png)

 Refer to this sample [Bitcoin transaction](https://www.blockchain.com/btc/tx/9333d664ca86cba1754403841a9ac5800b85e1140609206be236dc3fe1917aef) as an example.

 ## Making MyCoin Smart